Kevinkimanzi/azure_devops/agile_project_management.md

 ## AGILE PROJECT MANAGEMENT
 ### Azure Board
+##### Azure Boards
-Azure Boards is a project managent tool that enables teams to plan, track, and discuss work across the entire development process, while it supports agile methodologies create a basic azure board (Epic) with the following items:
+is a project managent tool that enables teams to plan, track, and discuss work across the entire development process, while it supports agile methodologies.

+Create a basic azure board (Epic) with the following items:

          1. WEBSITE UPDATE